streaming-across-network/360_video_streaming_across_the_network/README.md

 python3 start_srs.py
 ```

-### Accessing the website with the livestream on the Meta Quest 2:
+Access the website with the livestream on the Meta Quest 2:

 1. Connect the Meta Quest 2 to your PC and run in ODH the created custom command.
 2. Disconnect and put on the Meta Quest 2.
-3.

 ### Credits
 Big thanks to the SRS community (https://github.com/ossrs/srs) for enabling us the RTMP to HLS conversion using SRS.